NE Train

-The "NE Train" (NEトレイン) (New Energy Train) was an experimental railcar which has been used to test a number of alternative power sources by the Railway Technical Research Institute (RTRI) and East Japan Railway Company (JR East) in Japan since 2003.
+The "NE Train" (NEトレイン) (New Energy Train) was an experimental railcar which was used to test multiple alternative power sources by the Railway Technical Research Institute (RTRI) and East Japan Railway Company (JR East) in Japan from 2003 to 2022.

 History

 KiYa E991 diesel/battery hybrid railcar

 The "NE Train" was first delivered from Tokyu Car Corporation in April 2003, configured as the world's first hybrid diesel/battery railcar and classified as KiYa E991-1.
 The stainless steel bodyshell was derived from the E127-100 series EMU design, although with cabs at both ends instead of one in a married pair, two doors per side instead of three, and no gangways.
 From 6 May 2003, it was tested on the Nikkō and Karasuyama Lines.
 Data obtained from these trials was used to develop the KiHa E200 DMU, which entered service on the Koumi Line from July 2007.
 The train used small lithium-ion batteries and high powered cells as would be used in a hybrid automobile.